GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 3. Navigate to the "File" menu and select "Import".
 Choose "Other" from the options.
 4. Select the specific format of the database you want to import (e.g., Ecospold, Excel, ILCD, SimaPro CSV, or JSON-LD).

-Here are some notes on specific formats, be aware that this is not an exhaustive guidance but provides just some key aspects:
+Here are some notes on specific formats, be aware that this is not exhaustive guidance but provides just some key aspects:

 <details>
 <summary><b>SimaPro CSV</b></summary>